 NeXT proves there’s money in software

 As rebounds go, focusing on software proved a brilliant move for NeXT.
 People weren’t clamoring to buy NeXT software by any means, but the hardware division had been the company’s biggest expense.

 NeXT’s object-oriented, multitasking, Unix-based operating system, NeXTStep, proved far ahead of what most companies offered at the time.
 Although not yet ready for prime time, a reconfigured “OpenStep” version of the OS eventually sold Apple on buying NeXT.

-That ultimately led to Jobs returning to Cupertino and becoming Apple CEO.
+That ultimately led to Jobs returning to Cupertino and becoming Apple CEO in 1997.
 Then, OpenStep became the basis for Apple’s new Mac OS X Server 1.0 operating system in 1999.
 And it morphed into Mac OS X in 2001.

 Did you use any NeXT hardware or software back in the day?
 Leave your comments below.